value-medical/mtls-sidecar/README.md

 - Upstream is HTTP-only, accessible via localhost.
 - Runs as non-root user (UID 1000).
 - Supports HTTP/1.1 and HTTP/2; TLS 1.2+ with secure ciphers.
-- Certificates are PEM-encoded PKCS#8.
+- Certificates are PEM-encoded PKCS#1, PKCS#8, or SEC1 formats.

 ## Secret Handling